Mao-chuan/An_improve_on_ResNet--Introduces_dynamic_connections/README.md

-When use **Sigmoid Function** as the activation function, during the training, the **Weight** which in the **Weight Array** will become more and more convergent.
-At last, even the **Weight** has some changes, the **F(Weight)** won't change much leading to the connection become 'solid'.
+When using the **Sigmoid Function** as the activation function, during training, the **Weight**s in the **Weight Array** will become more and more convergent.
+Eventually, even if the **Weight** change somewhat, the **F(Weight)** won't change much, leading to the connections become 'solid'.

 Though the fast convergence make the net display the better convergence during training, and make the accuracy higher.
-But I think the rapid convergence will caused the model get into a **Local Optimal Solution**.
-Anyway, using **Sigmoid** as the activation function(*also can call it 'Choose Function'*) is useful accodring my experiment on CIFAR-10, CIFAR-100, Tiny-ImageNet *(also make me poor and tired! (´Д｀))*
+But I think the rapid convergence may cause the model to get stuck in a **Local Optimal Solution**.
+Anyway, using **Sigmoid** as the activation function(*which can also be called the 'Choose Function'*) is useful accodring to my experiments on CIFAR-10, CIFAR-100, Tiny-ImageNet *(also make me poor and tired! (´Д｀))*

 #### Gauss Function

-Consider the **Sigmoid Function** can make the convergence reach faster but have possibility of getting into local optimal soulution.
-So, I conceive a new function, **Gauss Function**.
-The formation of **Gauss Function** is: **$y=e^{-kx^2}$**.
+Considering that the **Sigmoid Function** can make convergence faster but has the possibility of getting stuck in local optimal soulution.
+So, I conceived a new function, **Gauss Function**.
+The formula for the **Gauss Function** is: **$y=e^{-kx^2}$**.

-If you have watched the image of the **Gauss Function**, you will find that the low proporation of the high value dependent variables is perfectly accord with the dynamic connection *(Of cause, it's my opinion.)*.
-The function's image is sharp making it can give the net more chances to jump out of the local optimal solution.
+If you have seen the image of the **Gauss Function**, you will find that the low probability of high-valued dependent variables perfectly accords with the dynamic connection concept *(Eh, it's just my opinion.)*.
+The function's sharp profile gives the networks more opportunities to jump out of the local optimal solutions.

+And, The Gauss function's parameter of '*k*' is important, because it is trainable in my idea.
+The '*k*' can make the nwtwork to disjust the ability of the '*sharp*'.

-But, the disadvantages are obvious, The net's convergence procedure may be **fluctuation-intense**. *(Eh, When I write here, I haven't do the Gauss function experiment.
-It's expect to be finished when I writing the **Comparason-Parameters-Gauss Function or -Loss and Accuracy**)*.
+But, the disadvantages are obvious, The network's convergence procedure may be **highly fluctuating**. *(Eh, When I write here, I haven't done the Gauss function experiment.
+It's expect to be finished when I have done the **Comparason-Parameters-Gauss Function or -Loss and Accuracy**)*.

 ## Comparason

 ### Loss and Accuracy

-The each models' independent training result images are stored in **Result/Tiny ImageNet/{model}**.
-Each file has two images of **{model}_acc** and **{model}_loss**.
-The model below is 18-layers model, which has one conv-layer,18-layer body and one fc-layer.
+Each model's independent training result images are stored in **Result/Tiny ImageNet/{model}**.
+Each file has two images: **{model}_acc** and **{model}_loss**.
+The model below is an 18-layer model, which has one conv-layer, an 18-layer body and one fc-layer.

 #### All models' comparason

-In **Result/Tiny ImageNet**, there're two pictures of **acc.png** and **loss.png**.
+In **Result/Tiny ImageNet**, there're two pictures: **acc.png** and **loss.png**.

 ##### Loss and Acc

-In **loss.png**, the loss of ResNet and my net called **DResNet** goes down fastly, and then goes up near the 25-epoch.
-And, when the loss is convergent, the ResNet's loss is higher than the CNN, but the DResNet is lower than the ResNet, which means the DResNet can be more convergence after training and ease the problem of the high after-convergent loss.
+In **loss.png**, the loss of ResNet and my network called **DResNet** goes down quickly, and then increase around epoch 25.
+When the loss converges, the ResNet's loss is higher than CNN's, but DResNet's is lower than ResNet's, which means DResNet can achieve better convergence after training and ease the problem of high post-convergence loss.

 <img width="1920" height="1440" alt="loss" src="https://github.com/user-attachments/assets/488fb8b8-ab64-4605-82ec-26818217aab3" />

-In **acc.png**, we can find that the accuracy of the ResNet and the DResNet both are higher than the CNN.
-And, at 25 epochs, the DResNet has a better convergence performance and the higher accuracy.
+In **acc.png**, we can see that the accuracy of ResNet and DResNet both is higher than CNN's.
+At 25 epochs, DResNet shows better convergence performance and higher accuracy.

 <img width="1920" height="1440" alt="acc" src="https://github.com/user-attachments/assets/6673dfc3-36f1-4c8c-ae0c-16bfa0915882" />